-We’ve narrowed down the seven best bug tracking tools based on our experience and research, focused on specifics like an open-source format and agile workflow capabilities.
-We chose Backlog as our top recommendation for most developers.
-On the surface, Backlog is a project management tool.
-But it also dives deep into bug tracking, allowing teams to collaborate on the process and track each step with a clean, easy-to-use interface.
+The more complex your development project is, the more you need visibility into emergent issues.
+Focusing on specifics like an open-source format and agile workflow capabilities, we found the best options for bug tracking software available today.
+Backlog is our top recommendation for most developers.
+While a project management tool on the surface, it also dives deep into bug tracking, allowing teams to collaborate and track each step with a clean interface.

 The Best Bug Tracker Software For Most